nmcdonaldd/codepath-tipify/README.md

 The following **optional** features are implemented:
 * [x] UI animations
 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.
+* [ ] Using locale-specific currency and currency thousands separators.
 * [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+* [x] Using location-specific currency.
+When view loads, app locates the current country the user is in and uses that country's specific dollar/currency symbol.

 ## Video Walkthrough